-For this course, you can expect hours of lectures, hours of labs, hours of going over the lecture and doing the suggested problems and hours of work on assignments and/or test preparation.
+For this course, you can expect 36 hours of lectures, 27 hours of labs, 39 hours of reading and thinking about the content and 18 hours of work on assignments.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).